wxue88/ProjectorBooking/README.md

 * Separate the responsibilities of different classes and methods.
 * Use efficient data structures to manage and see the availability of the projectors and extensibility of future requirements (for example, instead of simply denying a request when there is no availability, we should be able suggest the closest times to initial request when a projector could be allocated).

-## Example scenarios to support:

-Let’s say the 3 projectors are P1, P2 and P3 and the 5 teams are Team1, Team2, Team3, Team4 and Team5.
-Here’s a scenario we need to support:

-1. Team1 requests a projector on a given date from 10:00 am to 12:00 pm => (System can assign P1)
-2. Team2 requests a projector on the same day from 10:30 am to 11:30 am => (System cannot assign P1 as it is overlapping with Team1’s reserved slot, but it can assign P2)
-3. Team3 requests a projector from 11:10 am to 12:00 pm => (System cannot assign P1 or P2 but can assign P3, etc.)
-4. Team4 requests a projector between 11:00 am - 11:30 am => (System cannot assign any projectors now since they’re all taken)
-5. Team1 cancels their 10am - 12pm slot => System frees up P1
-6. Team4 wants a projector between 10am and 11am => System assigns P1

 ## Design:

 * Database design: